jeffThompson/ChanceAndRandomness/Activities/5-ObliqueStrategies.md

   * Embrace the prompt in as open a way as you can
   * Respond/adjust your making as quickly as possible
   * Don't worry if the resulting work sucks – it probably will!
-* If you want to, feel free to take some quick notes too, especially if you think of ways this connects to your usual practice
+* If you want to, feel free to take some quick notes too, especially if you think of ways this connects to/has friction with your usual practice

 ***